 This is not an easy question to answer.
 There are lots of reasons why you might want to use a survey and not any of EHQ's other tools.

-Please Note: 'Take Survey' or 'Submit Form' Buttons
+Please Note: 'Take Survey' or 'Complete Form' Buttons

 What should I consider when setting up a survey?

 The most important part of a survey set up is giving consideration to the survey logic and the overall design.
 Don't design long surveys just because you can.
 A short survey is always better than a long survey.

 Once you have designed your survey it is crucial to give it a good test.
 Make sure you do so thoroughly BEFORE you publish it.
 When you test a survey within EHQ before publishing it, the responses will NOT be saved in the reporting.
 This means you can test the survey fully without having to worry about cleaning up reporting later.